 I play in a band called Like Pioneers, and I love fruity novelty candies and motorcycles from the year 1977.

-As technical director of White Whale, he has developed an intimate understanding of higher ed needs, and has produced numerous tools to effectively manage content for universities across the United States.
+As technical director of White Whale, he has developed an intimate understanding of higher ed needs, and has produced numerous tools to effectively manage content for universities across the United States and beyond.
 To complement his professional work, Alex has also created several open source projects for the PHP community.

 Jason specializes in front end development for desktop and mobile.
 Before coming to White Whale, he worked freelance for several clients, and before that, companies both large and small.
 He holds a BA in Television Production from Columbia College, Chicago, but then the future started to happen.

 Besides writing the cleanest code and markup he can muster, Jason enjoys shooting photos with lo-fi cameras, games of all sorts, anything related to queer issues, and staring contests with his boyfriend’s cat.
 In the near past, he’s collaborated with talented friends and one of San Francisco’s art museums to work on an in-museum adventure game.
 He’s lived in SF for nearly a decade, and supposedly that almost makes him a local.